kwaldenphd/text-manipulation-r/README.md

 out
 ```

-Again, str_detect just indicates the presence or absence of the pattern in question.
+44. Again, `str_detect` just indicates the presence or absence of the pattern in question.

 ```R
 str_extract(info, phone)
 ```

-We can also use stringr to do make manipulations such as anonymizing the phone numbers:
+45. We can also use `stringr` to do make manipulations such as anonymizing the phone numbers:

 ```R
 str_replace(info, phone, "XXX-XXX-XXXX")
 ```

-As we noted above, certain characters are reserved.
+46. As we noted above, certain characters are reserved.

-If we want to actually reference them in a regular expression, either put them within a bracket, or use a double forward slash.
+47. If we want to actually reference them in a regular expression, either put them within a bracket `[]`, or use a double forward slash `\\`.

 ```R
 str_locate(info, "[.]")  #find first instance of period